I interviewed Australia’s top IT experts to get their advice and tips on how businesses can successfully set their teams up for remote work.

 But this really depends on your business.

-While not feasible for every business, a simple gesture like this can demonstrate that you’re doing everything you can to support your staff in these uncertain times.
+While not feasible for every business, a simple gesture like this can demonstrate that you’re doing everything you can to support your staff during remote work.

 4. Keep the team productive